CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/authentication/oauth/clientauthentication.md

 ### SendAs

-The SendAs defines whether the credentials are included in the body or the header.
+The SendAs is used to specify whether the credentials are included as part of the body or the header.

 | | |
 |--------------------|---------------------------|